 Classes & Workshops

 Want dates, times and locations for any of the classes listed below?
-Not sure what any of that stuff up in the introduction means?
-Learn more about each class with a quick click!
+Click on Calendar of Events!

 Deployment?
 Ain’t nobody got time for that!
 Unfortunately there’s no choice in the matter, so you might want to be as ready as possible when the day comes.
 This is your chance to fill your brain with more deployment related information than you knew even existed, and all of it applies – no fluff, no filler, all FACTS!
 Regular topics include: